KenT2/tboplayer/README.md

 Update omxplayer
 -----------------------------

-Ensure you have the latest version of omxplayer by typing the following in a terminal window open in the home directory:
+Ensure you have the latest version of omxplayer by typing the following in a terminal window:

         sudo apt-get update
         sudo apt-get install --only-upgrade -y omxplayer